-To qualify as an organizer or leader, the defendant must have exercised a significant degree of control and decision-making authority over the criminal activity.
-For example, in United States v.
+See United States v.
+Hernández, 964 F.3d 95, 102 (1st Cir.
+2020) ("To qualify as an 'organizer,' 'the defendant must have exercised some degree of control over others involved in the commission of the offense or he must have been responsible for organizing others for the purpose of carrying out the crime.' " (citations omitted)); United States v.
+McGee, 985 F.3d 559, 562 (7th Cir.
+2021) ("Typically, this means that 'the defendant "had some real and direct influence" on other participants in the criminal activity.' " (citation omitted)); United States v.
+Thung Van Huynh, 884 F.3d 160, 171 (3d Cir.
+2018) (the district court did not clearly err in applying §3B1.1(a) adjustment when the defendant "exercised a significant 'degree of control over others in the commission of the offense' " (citations omitted)); United States v.
+Sunmola, 887 F.3d 830, 839 (7th Cir.
+2018) (same result where "[t]he record indicate[d] a high level of control and in United States v.
 Bolden, the Eighth Circuit affirmed the district court's conclusion that the defendant was an organizer or leader of a drug conspiracy, where the evidence showed that the defendant "recruited members of the conspiracy[,] ... directed those members to distribute drugs ... supplied drugs for distribution[,][]retained a large portion of profit for himself ... [and] played a role in setting up [drug] transactions."

 By contrast, to be a manager or supervisor, the defendant need only "have exercised some degree of control over others involved in the commission of the offense or he must have been responsible for organizing others for the purpose of carrying out the crime."
-In
+In United States v.
+Reyes-Ramirez, the Eighth Circuit affirmed the district court's application of authority" by defendant).
+But see United States v.
+Gehrmann, 966 F.3d 1074, 1084 (10th Cir.
+2020) ("[N]o [hierarchical] control is necessary to qualify as an organizer.").

-596 F.3d 976, 984 (8th Cir.
+F.3d 976, 984 (8th Cir.
 2010); see also United States v.
 Espinoza, 885 F.3d 516, 526 (8th Cir.
 2018) (affirming the application of §3B1.1(a) because the defendant "would personally confront [sellers] when they fell behind on their drug debt, evidencing management of the conspiracy's financial operations," and "[a] text-message exchange in which a . . . customer asked an associate to find out what [the defendant] would charge for a particular quantity of methamphetamine purchases was evidence of his price-setting authority"); United States v.
 Crabtree, 878 F.3d 1274, 1290-91 (11th Cir.
 2018) (affirming the application of 4-level organizer adjustment when the defendant "was in a pivotal position of management authority that enabled the fraud to succeed," regardless of the fact that he did not closely manage all operations); see also United States v.
 Borders, 829 F.3d 558, 570 (8th Cir.
 2016) (the district court did not err in applying §3B1.1(a) where the defendant led "scouting parties" to find vehicles to steal, directed others to remove VIN numbers, stole merchandise, and arranged for the stolen materials to be transported, stored, and purchased).